EyeQ Docs

 Correct images embedded in PDF files

-The PDF samples demonstrate how to extract images from PDF files, apply corrections, and save the modified PDF.
-This is useful for improving scanned documents, photo albums, or any PDF containing images that would benefit from enhancement.
+The PDF samples demonstrate how to extract images from PDF files, apply corrections, embed the corrected image back into the PDF, and save the modified PDF.
+This is useful for photo books, or any PDF containing images that would benefit from enhancement.
 This requires that the PDF content is "layered" - saved with the images as separate objects rather than flattened into a single layer.
 The sample uses the PFCPDFImageIterator class to access and modify images within the PDF structure.

 Key functions